Dietetics and Nutrition

-UC also offers a B.S. in Dietetics and Nutrition, a 5 year coordinated program accredited by the Accreditation Council for Education in Nutrition and Dietetics.
-Students in the program will follow a science-based Nutrition curriculum for the first four years, including courses in biology, chemistry, anatomy and physiology, and all facets of the practice of dietetics.
-Provided all academic standards are met, students in the major will then be eligible to move directly into the one-year supervised practice (internship), located in the greater Utica area.
+Utica also offers a B.S./M.S. in Dietetics and Nutrition, a 5-year coordinated program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+Students in the program will spend their first two years focused on completing the university’s general education requirements as well as science-based prerequisite courses.
+They will then move into the Dietetics and Nutrition – specific coursework, both at the undergraduate and graduate level, which will culminate with completion of a Master’s Research Project.
+Required supervised practice hours are met within specific Dietetics and Nutrition courses, and in one semester of full-time internship placements in the greater Utica area.
 Those who successfully complete both the academic and practical components of the program will be eligible to take the national certification exam to become a Registered Dietitian Nutritionist.

-As a new program, the Coordinated Dietetics and Nutrition major was granted Candidacy for Accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-Until the time that full accreditation status is granted, graduates of the program will be eligible for all benefits granted by fully accredited programs (ie verification statements, eligibility to take the RDN certification exam).
+The expanded coordinated Dietetics and Nutrition major, offering B.S. and M.S., was granted permanent accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) in January 2022.
+All graduates of the accredited B.S. / M.S. coordinated program will receive verification statements and be eligible to take the RDN certification exam.
 Accreditation Council for Education in Nutrition and Dietetics (ACEND), 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, 1-800-877-1600, ext.
 5400.

 Nutrition is an interdisciplinary science that requires understanding of food production, consumption, and utilization.
 The mission of the Coordinated Dietetics and Nutrition Major is to prepare students to become entry level registered dietitian nutritionists through a curriculum that provides active and experiential learning and culminates with supervised practice.
 The CDNM provides the necessary knowledge and skills for the CDR credentialing exam.
 Our diverse approach emphasizes critical thinking, responsible citizenship, and integrating research into dietetics practice while encouraging a commitment to lifelong learning.

 Program Goals and Objectives

 Goal 1: Upon completion of the Coordinated Dietetics and Nutrition Major, graduates will be prepared to become entry-level registered dietitian nutritionists, able to work competently in a variety of practice settings.

-- 70 percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.
+- At least 70 percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.